 - Send your application along with all supporting documentation to the Portuguese Consulate (if you’re applying from your home country) or the Registry Office (if you’re applying from Portugal) for processing

-- Once you submit your application form, it will be processed by the Registry Office, which will decide whether or not they believe that you qualify for Portuguese citizenship.
+- Once you submit your application form, the Registry Office will process it and decide whether or not you qualify for Portuguese citizenship.

 - Should you not be eligible for Portuguese citizenship, you will be informed by the Registry Office and given a reason.